sach-12/blore-colleges/README.md

 Under no circumstances is anyone, apart from sach-12, Flab-E, ArvindAroo and AB-Law, allowed to commit their changes to the main branch.
 If you wish to contribute to the bot, run these steps:

 1. Commit to the "development-beta" branch
-2. Create a pull request with the following information furnished in the request message: "<The cog you wish to change> | <What did you change>"
+2. Create a pull request with the following information furnished in the request message: "The cog you wish to change | What did you change"
 3. Wait for approval